MarcoDorantes/XlsxCommand/README.md

 ## Export-WorksheetXlsx usage examples
 ### 1. Create an Excel XLSX Worksheet with default cell formats.
-This example writes the values of the ID, Name, and CPU properties of the first 6 current processes into a new Worksheet and stores them as a new Excel Workbook (XLSX) file at the given path:
+This example writes the values of the ID, Name, and CPU properties of the first 6 current processes into a new Worksheet tab and stores them as a new Excel Workbook (XLSX) file at the given path:
 ```
 Import-Module XlsxCommand